- Transfers: transfers to and from the airport and activities

 A trip will also be made to the volcano of Capelinhos on the tip of the Capelo peninsula, as well as to the famous Ponta dos Capelinhos lighthouse and the volcano information centre that sits at its feet.
-Going to the top of the lighthouse, you will be able to better appreciate a new section of Faial Island, its dark, rocky terrain formed in 1957 during an eruption.
+The new section of Faial Island, its dark, rocky terrain was formed in 1957 during an eruption.
 Lunch is included today.

 Returning to your hotel, you can freshen up before heading out for dinner.Included Meals: Breakfast, Lunch

 To Sao Jorge Island

 Having had breakfast, you will be transferred to the harbour for a ferry ride to São Jorge via Pico Island (ferry departs at around 9 am - time is subject to change).
 Have your cameras at the ready for snapshots of the Atlantic as you make your way across.
 The journey will take around two hours in total.

 After being taken to your hotel and checking in, you can get straight to island activities.
 Abseil down waterfalls and slide along streams during a session of canyoning or you can also kayak over the sea, travelling to attractions in the area.
 All these optional activities can be booked with us in advance – please see the ‘Personalise’ section for more information.